 IDL specification language is an interface design language created in 1980.
 IDL (Interface Description Language) is a software interface description language (also referred to as Interface Descriptor Language) created by William Wulf and John Nestor of Carnegie Mellon University and David Lamb of Queen's University, Canada.
 Like other interface description languages, IDL defined interfaces in a language- and machine- independent way, allowing the specification of interfaces between components written in different languages, and possibly executing on different machines using remote procedure calls.
 The Karlsruhe Ada compilation system used IDL resp.
 Read more on Wikipedia...

 - IDL specification language first appeared in 1980

 - See also: idl

-- I have 15 facts about IDL specification language. what would you like to know? email me and let me know how I can help.
+- Have a question about IDL specification language not answered here?
+Email me and let me know how I can help.